-Development Project/Case Built Heritage At The Site Background & Current Progress 1.
-Revitalisation of the Former Central Police Station Compound ("CPS Compound") • The CPS Compound, comprising the Central Police Station, the Central Magistracy and the Victoria Prison, has been declared as a monument since 1995.
+Development Project/0 Case Built Heritage At The Site Background & Current Progress 1.
+Revitalisation of the For Central Police Station Compound ("CPS Compound") The CPS Compound, comprising the Central Police Station, the Central Magistracy and the Victoria Prison, has been declared as a monument since 1995.
 The site is a fine example of Victorian and Edwardian colonial architecture in Hong Kong.
 A Conservation Management Plan ("CMP") was presented to the Antiquities and Advisory Board ("AAB") on 26 November 2008.
 Following extensive consultation with the public and the local arts and cultural sector, a revised design for the project was announced on 11 October 2010.
-The CPS Compound will be revitalised as a centre for heritage, art and leisure, complementing the organic development of the neighbouring area as a contemporary arts zone.
+The CPS Compound will be revitalised as a centre for heritage, contemporary art and leisure, complementing the organic development of the neighbouring area as a contemporary arts zone.
 Revitalisation works commenced in January 2012.
 The works are conducted in compliance with the approved method statement, Archaeological Action Plan and monitoring proposal.
-A portion of the stone flooring, believed to be remains of Jail A and B from the 1850s, was discovered in late October 2013 during the excavation of the underground utilities trenches at Block 3.
-Since the remains were found incomplete and disturbed by later period construction works, an additional archaeological watching brief was conducted
+Two granite slab features were identified during the excavating works for a lift pit and underpinning of Block 4 in the CPS Compound in November 2013.
+The granite slabs might be associated with the guard house of the Former Magistracy dated to the 1850s, similar